 W5 Science, Belfast, Northern Ireland

-Explore over 250 interactive exhibits and discover something new at every one!
+Explore over 250 interactive exhibits and discover something new at every single one!
 There’s a special area that specifically caters for younger visitors, START, where little ones can customise a real Mini car, play with ball cannons and even watch your skeleton ride a bike!
-Check out Dinosaur Encounter until 31st August for a totally roar-some day out!
+Check out the Virtual Reality Zone until 31st March for an out-of-this-world experience!
 Find out more.

 Cambridge Science Centre, Cambridge, Cambridgeshire

 Kids will love learning about all the mysteries and wonders of science.
-They’ll be able to look through a spectroscope, which will let you see the colours of light in a way that the naked eye cannot, and see how an electrical current passing through a single wire can make is generate enough of its own energy to jump around!
-At Gums to Bums, what goes in must come out!
-Explore what happens from the moment food enters the mouth, all the way until it reaches the toilet.
+They’ll be able to look through a spectroscope, which will let you see the colours of light in a way that the naked eye cannot, and see how an electrical current passing through a single wire can make it generate enough of its own energy to jump around!
+Check out their list of events to see what exciting things you can get involved in.
 Find out more.

 Dundee Science Centre, Dundee

-Fully in line with the formal national curriculum, Dundee Science Centre is a great place to take the kids to improve their science knowledge around what they’ll get taught at school and they’ll have loads of fun at the same time.
-Medical Myths and Mysteries allows little ones to perform operations with actual surgical tools and see how procedures have changed throughout the ages!
-Pump air through the ‘Monster Flute’ and make a melody just by stepping along the ‘Walking Bass’ at Music Mayhem – Science of Sound!
+Fully in line with the formal national curriculum, Dundee Science Centre is a great place to take the kids to improve their science knowledge around what they’ll get taught at school and also have loads of fun at the same time.
+Get beneath the skin and explore the human body at Medical Marvels.
+You can also Enter a medical theatre where you can explore modern technology and compare the differences with traditional surgery!
 Find out more

 FAST Air Sciences Trust, Farnborough, Hampshire